 - • What is the difference between a visa and an ESTA?

-Travelers with a valid visa can travel to the US with a visa related to the purpose it was issued for.
-Travelers with a US visa do not need to file an application for an ESTA.
+Travellers with a valid visa can travel to the US with a visa related to the purpose it was issued for.
+Travellers with a US visa do not need to file an application for an ESTA.

 You are required to choose for a US visa if: